 All associate professors are eligible for promotion to the Rank of Professor.
 At MRU this is a formal recognition of sustained excellence as an Employee in an instructionally-focused undergraduate university.
 You can apply for promotion based on one of the following categories:

-The details of the criteria and application process for promotion to Professor can be found in Article 11 of CA and in the Tenure and Promotion Handbook (*link*).
-Members are encouraged to review the Tenure and Promotion Workshop presentation *Direct Link to PDF* for more details on the process.
+The details of the criteria and application process for promotion to Professor can be found in Article 11 of the Collective Agreement and in the Tenure and Promotion Handbook (MyMRU / Faculty).